Dankwansere/aop-routing/README.md

  #### RouteBack
- RouteBack decorator when used on a targetted method, will automatically perform popstate navigation back to the previous page after the end of the targetted method execution.
+ RouteBack decorator when used on a targeted method, will automatically perform popstate navigation back to the previous page after the end of the targeted method execution.

  ```
  @RouteBack()